 Insa – Kimchi Fried Rice

-"Red Hook Initiative is my charity of choice because I have been working with them for almost 20 years.
-They serve our community of Red Hook in the most profound ways in working with the youth.
-Their programming is wide and serves the needs of many in terms of mentorship, teaching youth about sustainable food and farming through their work with our local Red Hook Farm and so much more." - Sohui Kim
+“Red Hook Initiative is my charity of choice because I have been working with them for almost 20 years.
+They serve our community of Red Hook in the most profound ways by working with the youth.
+Their programming is wide and serves the needs of many in terms of mentorship, teaching youth about sustainable food and farming through their work with our local Red Hook Farm and so much more.” – Sohui Kim

 CHEF & PARTNER SOHUI KIM’S STORY

 Sohui Kim was born in Seoul, Korea, and lived there until the age of ten.
 She grew up in a household where gatherings focused on food and entertaining was a regular occurrence.
 In 1981, her family immigrated to the United States and settled in the Bronx.
 After acquiring a Bachelor of Arts degree from Barnard College, Sohui, like many post-college grads, was on a hunt for life’s meaning.
 She discovered that meaning and her true passion for cooking.

 Sohui enrolled herself in the Institute of Culinary Education and upon graduating from the school, she started her career at Blue Hill under the tutelage of chefs Dan Barber and Michael Anthony.
 She then went to work for a number of accomplished NYC chefs, of which included Chef Anita Lo at the celebrated restaurant Annisa in the West Village where she quickly rose through the ranks.

 In 2006, with encouragement from her husband Ben Schneider she ventured out on her own, and together they opened The Good Fork in Red Hook, Brooklyn.
 Thirteen years later, Sohui’s highly personal, totally accessible style of cooking has ensured that The Good Fork remains both a beloved neighborhood eatery and a destination restaurant.